gxchris/TP_MLHC/README.md

 Install python (including numpy and pandas) and tensorflow:

-Python with related packages: Download python3.5 and use Command Prompt to install required packages.
+Python with related packages: Download python3.5 (only this version is compatible with latest version of tensorflow) and use Command Prompt to install required packages.
 The most effective way to install ml packages is to download anaconda which includes more than 620 analytic packages

 Tensorflow: refer to https://www.tensorflow.org/install/ for detailed instructions.
-If you have anaconda isstalled, you could refer to https://anaconda.org/jjhelmus/tensorflow to pip install this package
+If you have anaconda installed, you could refer to https://anaconda.org/jjhelmus/tensorflow to pip install this package

 Enter the following codes in your python interactive shell